ViralTexts/gtr-clusters/clusters/18730709-sn84028385-IfIShouldDieTonight.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+If I Should-Die To-night.
+If I should
+die to-night My friends would look upon
+my quiet face Before they laid-it in its
+resting-place.And deem that death-had
+left it almost fair; rnd, laying
+snow.white flowers against my hair,
-smooth it down with tearful
+Would smooth it down with tearful
 tenderness,  And fold my hands with
 lingering caressPoor hands, so empty and
 so cold to-night!
 If I should die to-